bbc/newslabs-newsQuery/README.md

 The BBC News Labs APIs let you run queries on content from an increasing list of over 40 news sources which includes BBC News but also other publications like Sky News, The Guardian, The Mirror, The Independent, The Daily Record, The Huffington Post and others.

-The majority of our content is in the form of article but thre are also images, video and tweets from select sources.
+The majority of our content is in the form of article but there are also images, video and tweets from select sources.

-The BBC News Labs API's are **experimental** and are cheifly intended for use by R&D teams in news organisations and universities.
+The BBC News Labs API's are **experimental** and are chiefly intended for use by R&D teams in news organisations and universities.
 If you'd like to more more or have any feedback about them, please get in touch with @BBC_News_Labs via Twitter.

 **Important!** To use this library you must have a BBC News Labs API key (which is free to sign up for).
 See instructions below for how to do this.